offbynull/portmapper/README.md

 portmapper
 ==========

-A Java library that provides facilities to open up ports on routers / Gateway Devices.
-Supported protocols include UPnP-IGD, NAT-PMP, and PCP.
+A Java library that provides facilities to open up ports on home routers.
+Supported protocols are UPnP-IGD, NAT-PMP, and PCP.

 ## Quick-start guide